SSD Data Recovery Does Not Require a Cleanroom

 The Media Encryption Key required to decrypt it lives inside the controller silicon that was desoldered and set aside on the bench.

-No amount of clean air restores a key fused into a chip.
+No amount of clean air restores a key bound to the original controller.
 The only recovery path that preserves the decryption chain is one where the original controller is revived in place on its original PCB, with its original power rails restored, so the inline AES engine can decrypt the NAND it was paired with at the factory.
 Any procedure that separates the NAND from its matched controller on a modern SSD destroys the data.

 The rule that replaced chip-off: if an SSD built on a Phison E-series, Silicon Motion SM2262/SM2263, or Samsung Elpis/Pascal controller is electrically dead, the data is recoverable only by fixing the board.
 The NAND by itself is a block of ciphertext with no key attached.